 Saar, who unflinchingly confronts race and gender with a mix of bitter humor and tenderness, doesn’t confine her prints to paper: working with aged cotton handkerchiefs and sacks that once held sugar, she cuts, collages, and sews, pushing the medium to communicate her vision.

 On September 8, 2020, as part of Scripps Presents’ @Noon lunchtime series, Saar talks with Assistant Professor of Book Arts and Scripps College Press Director Tia Blassingame about her work in broadsides, book arts, letter press, and how an artist perseveres during troubling times.
-Information and tickets for the virtual event are available here.

 “Mirror, Mirror is a return to Scripps for Ms. Saar, and it felt really important to us to be a collaborator with the Williamson Gallery to highlight her work,” says Corrina Lesser, artistic director for Scripps Presents.
 “Both Ms. Saar’s and Professor Blassingame’s work in book arts and politically oriented art make them natural conversation partners!”